Penace/realestatesaas-frontend/README.md

-# RealEstateSaaS – Frontend
+# RealEstateSaaS – Frontend (Vite + Tailwind)

 ## Overview

-This is the frontend for the RealEstateSaaS project.
+This is the frontend for the RealEstateSaaS platform – a full-featured real estate listing system with dashboards, admin controls, and modular UI.

-Built with:
-- Vite.js
+Built for performance, scalability, and developer experience using:
+- Vite for blazing-fast dev & build
-- TailwindCSS
+- TailwindCSS for utility-first styling
-- Modular GitOps deployment standards
+- Modular GitOps-friendly deployment
-- PNPM package manager for faster builds

 ---
+## Admin Features

+- Moderate listings
+- Approve users
+- Configure site settings
+- View analytics

+---
-## Development Setup
+## Local Development Setup

 1. Install Node.js on your machine or VM: